vitelabs/vite-bounty-archive/hackathon/GR13/join-account.md

 - Takes into account "Features" and "UI Requirements"
 - Uses Solidity++ 0.8.0
 - Unit tests for all contract functionality using [ViteJS](https://github.com/vitelabs/vite.js "https://github.com/vitelabs/vite.js") and your unit testing library of choice.
-- Keeps track of all current and past auctions
+- Keeps track of all joint accounts
 - Additional features are welcome!
 Keep in mind that this contract will be interacted with from a GUI so getters and setters suitable for the UI described below should be implemented.
-For example, a linked list sorting bids from highest to lowest might be useful for displaying them and sending winning bidders tokens.
+For example, emitting events for various actions in the contract may be helpful for displaying joint account history.

 ## UI Requirements
 - Takes into account "Features" and "Contract Requirements"